michielplatteau/CCBDA_project/README.md

 Michiel

 # Description of the methodology used to create the project: division of responsibilities, meetings organization, exchange of ideas and documentation, created working environments (development, production, staging), tools used, etc.
-Creating this project involved several steps and methodologies that helped us divide tasks equally and work in a harmonious environment and in synergy.
+Creating this project involved several steps and methodologies that helped us divide tasks equally and work in a harmonious environment and in synergy:

 Division of Responsibilities:
 Project Manager: We chose ... to be our project manager, he coordinates between the team members divide tasks and makes sure that everyone completed his task.

 Development Team:
 Roman was responsible for designing the wireframes and developing the website using the Django framework.
 Martin was responsible for creating and managing the AWS services that we needed for our project, collecting each team member's work and creating a connection between the application and the database.
 ...
 Was responsible for designing the interactive visualizations.
  Samar was responsible for the preprocessing of the data and she worked on the Machine learning part where she tested several methods and libraries for the prediction, compared their performances and plotted the predictions with the best performing method.
 .........

 Meeting organization: